Dev02553/LojaVirtual_Promo10/README.md

 Import the project into your preferred IDE (Eclipse, IntelliJ, VS Code).

-Compile and run the main() method to simulate operations.
+Compile and run the GUI() method to simulate operations.

 👨‍💻 Author